 Year - 6 credits

-Prerequisite: successful completion of AP Calculus 1.
+Prerequisite: successful completion of AP Calculus AB.
 This course, which prepares students for the Calculus BC Advanced Placement exam, continues the study of calculus from AP Calculus 1.
 Applications and mathematical modeling are used to motivate topics and the graphing calculator is used extensively as a tool for conducting investigations.
 Topics from the Calculus BC syllabus of the College Board’s AP curriculum will be covered, along with additional topics from outside the usual BC Calculus curriculum.

-Prerequisite: successful completion of Algebra 2 with Geometry, Year 2.
+Prerequisite: successful completion of Algebra 2.
 This is a challenging college-level course that prepares students for the Advanced Placement Statistics exam.
 This course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: (1) Exploring Data: Describing patterns and departures from patterns; (2) Sampling and Experimentation: Planning and conducting a study; (3) Anticipating Patterns: Exploring random phenomena using probability and simulation; and (4) Statistical Inference: Estimating population parameters and testing hypotheses.
 This course emphasizes statistical thinking and decision-making.
 Technology (TI graphing calculators and statistical software) is used extensively to foster active learning, and to carry out statistical analyses, including making graphs, finding numerical summaries, computing estimates, and testing hypotheses.

 Year – 6 credits

-Prerequisite: successful completion of AP Calculus 2.
+Prerequisite: successful completion of AP Calculus BC.
 This course is intended for advanced mathematics students who wish to further their studies beyond calculus.
 Course topics may include linear algebra, multivariable calculus, number theory, probability, and combinatorics.

 Year - 6 Credits